 MAX Phases and Ultra High Temperature Ceramics for Extreme Environments

 Ceramics are a versatile material, more so than is widely known.
 They are thermal resistant, poor electrical conductors, insulators against nuclear radiation, and not easily damaged, making ceramics a key component in many industrial processes.
 MAX Phases and Ultra-High Temperature Ceramics for Extreme Environments investigates a new class of ultra-durable ceramic materials, which exhibit characteristics of both ceramics and metals.
 Readers will explore recent advances in the manufacturing of ceramic materials that improve their durability and other physical properties, enhancing their overall usability and cost-effectiveness.
 This book will be of primary use to researchers, academics, and practitioners in chemical, mechanical, and electrical engineering.
 This book is part of the Research Essentials collection.

-Processing for Improved Creep Behavior of Ultra high Temperature Ceramics
+Reaction Processing for the Development of Ultra high Temperature Ceramics